1st November 2017 by Jess

 Vitamin C – When you’re in need of a pick-me-up, you need this vitamin in your life.
 It is required by your cells to create energy and release the energy from our food and it’s also needed in healthy amounts to reduce tiredness and fatigue, so look for raspberries when you’re feeling like your energy needs a boost.

-Manganese – For cellular protection again, without this mineral your cells wouldn’t have the defense system to keep themselves in healthy working order.
+Manganese – For cellular protection again, without this mineral your cells wouldn’t have the defence system to keep themselves in healthy working order.

 Origin: Morocco, Spain, California

-Popular in: preserves, cereal bars, flavored dairy (milk, ice cream, yogurt), baking, eaten fresh
+Popular in: preserves, cereal bars, flavoured dairy (milk, ice cream, yoghurt), baking, eaten fresh

 What are the health benefits of strawberries?